sghuang19/ee208-fa20/experiment_1/experiment_report_1.md

 Inside the function, firstly, the $x$-coordinates in the range are evenly divided to 50 segments with command `x = linspace(-xm, xm, 50);`, stored in a row vector.
 Then the same for the $y$-coordinates.
 Based on this, the meshgrid is generated as `[X, Y] = meshgrid(x, y);`

+>The meshgrid is set to have size of 50 by 50, in order to achieve the relatively best appearance for all 4 figures needed to be accomplished in this experiment.

 Afterward, the distance between each of the point charges to, and hence the potential due to each of them at any points in the meshgrid are calculated iteratively within `for` loop, then summed to form the return.

->Due to the same limitation mentioned above, calculation inside is also based on the `cell` type.
+>Due to the same limitation mentioned above, calculation inside functions is also based on the `cell` type.

 ### Source Code